-Top 5 3rd Quarter Trades of Ch - GuruFocus.com
+Top 5 3rd Quarter Trades of CH - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Chemistry Wealth Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were CHATHAM CAPITAL GROUP, INC.’s top five trades of the quarter.

-During the quarter, Chemistry Wealth Management LLC bought 60,579 shares of NAS:VGSH for a total holding of 694,166.
-The trade had a 1.38% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $58.41.
+CHATHAM CAPITAL GROUP, INC. reduced their investment in NAS:VCSH by 81,440 shares.
+The trade had a 1.41% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $75.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 14,944-share investment in NYSE:VZ.
-Previously, the stock had a 0.29% weight in the equity portfolio.
-Shares traded for an average price of $44.54 during the quarter.
+The guru sold out of their 14,781-share investment in NYSE:ROG.
+Previously, the stock had a 0.88% weight in the equity portfolio.
+Shares traded for an average price of $258.9 during the quarter.

-During the quarter, Chemistry Wealth Management LLC bought 13,582 shares of NAS:VTIP for a total holding of 218,816.
-The trade had a 0.26% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.61.
+CHATHAM CAPITAL GROUP, INC. reduced their investment in ARCA:VNQ by 39,280 shares.
+The trade had a 0.81% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $92.59.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.